 Liver Failure From Alcohol

-Liver failure occurs when the liver is not able to perform its normal functions.
-Liver failure from alcohol does not typically occur with fatty liver disease, but it certainly can with alcoholic hepatitis or cirrhosis.
+Liver failure occurs when the liver cannot perform its normal functions.
+Liver failure from alcohol does not typically happen with fatty liver disease, but it certainly can with alcoholic hepatitis or cirrhosis.

 Liver failure is always a medical emergency, but it can be reversible when it’s caused by hepatitis or inflammation.
 However, liver failure due to cirrhosis is normally permanent and leads to long-term health problems that often result in death.